-Building a corporate culture is like making a house of cards.
+Building an organisational culture is like making a house of cards.
 It’s both simple and complex.

 If you have all the elements in place and you reinforce them, nurturing culture is easy.
 If you don’t, the house collapses into its many parts.
 So business leaders, ask yourselves: how sturdy is your company’s cultural foundation?